 Vignettes

-This January, a major work has come full circle: Richard has just returned from Taipei, where he and team members oversaw the installation of the monumental Arete at Richard Meier & Partners‘ soon-to-be-completed “Timeless Tower.
+Timeless Tower welcomes a monumental Richard Erdman sculpture.
+This January, a major work has come full circle: Richard has just returned from Taipei, Taiwan where he and team members oversaw the installation of the monumental Arete at Richard Meier & Partners‘ Timeless Tower.

 Timeless Tower

-“For the site to be public is very, very unique and makes this project extremely rich,” said Meier & Partners’ Stefan L. Scheiber-Loeis.
+“For the site to be public is very unique and makes this project extremely rich,” said Meier & Partners’ Stefan L. Scheiber-Loeis.

 As such, Arete is remarkable not only for its carefully deliberated aesthetic and monumental proportions, but for its selection as a highly visible and communally appreciated work of public art in a developing cityscape.